grexrr/scavenger.PuzzleAgent/README.md

 #### Output Format - Direct Riddle JSON

-The riddle API produces a clean, minimal JSON object suitable for direct consumption by frontend or game clients:
+The riddle API produces a JSON object suitable for direct consumption by frontend or game clients:

 ```json
 {